 So what’s going on here?

 - Same, same!
 That’s just the facts.
-They pretty much offer the same service, and *most* people will typically pay the same price.
+They pretty much offer the same service, and *most* people will typically pay very similar prices regardless of which one they go for.

-- Purplebricks’ has a new tiered pricing model and I really don’t like that about them (but I’ve save that hissy-fit for another day).
+- Purplebricks’ has a new tiered pricing model and I really don’t like it (but I’ll save that hissy-fit for another miserable day).

 - If you’re trying to sell a property for less than £175k, then Purplebricks’ is the cheaper option (£799 Vs £999).